What can I do if I need to rehome my fish

 Websites where you can locally advertise fish to give away free:

-Websites where you can advertise fish to sell, locally or wider afield:
+Websites where you can advertise your excess fish to sell, locally or wider afield:

 For particularly valuable fish, you may want to be cautious in giving out your address.